CouncilofLorien/counciloflorien.github.io/docs/cards/I/indur-the-ringwraith.md

 > Warrior/Diplomat Ringwraith
 >
 > {: .minion-character-text .black-text .p-2 }
 > > _**Unique.**_ Manifestation of Indur Dawndeath.
 Can use sorcery and spirit-magic. -1 direct influence in Heralded Lord mode. -3 prowess in Fell Rider mode.
-As your Ringwraith, at the beginning of each of his end-of-turn phases, he may tap to take a magic card from your discard pile to your hand.   <br><br>**Home Site:** Any site in Udun or Imlad Morgul
+As your Ringwraith, at the beginning of each of his end-of-turn phases, he may tap to take a magic card from your discard pile to your hand.
+> >
+> > {: .fs-3 .text-right }
+> > **Home Site:** Any site in Udun or Imlad Morgul
 >
 > {: .minion-character-frame .p-1 .pr-2 }
 > > <div class="card-shield">【 9/10 】</div>